Policy Forum - people

 Harriet Harthan is a Senior Knowledge Broker at the Centre for Climate Engagement at Hughes Hall.
 Harriet is working to collaborate across the University of Cambridge to understand key areas of research on climate change and how these research outputs can be translated for, and presented to, the target audience of non-executive directors, policy makers and others.

 Lauren Milden is a Policy Adviser at the Centre for Science and Policy and at Cambridge Zero.
-Lauren previously spent three years as the Policy Coordinator at the Cambridge Institute of Public Health, where she initially led the Public Health: Research into Policy pilot.
+Lauren previously spent three years as the Policy Coordinator at the Cambridge Institute of Public Health.

 Nick Scott is a Knowledge Broker at the Centre for Climate Engagement at Hughes Hall.
 Nick works to translate and apply climate research, primarily for the Centre’s main audience of non-executive directors.
 As part of this role, he works with the CSaP team to organise and facilitate the Cambridge Zero Policy Forum.